-Format: 20 hours lectures, 8 hours practicals, 2 hours consultation hours.
+Format: 20 hours of lectures and 10 hours of practicals.

 Module Aims: Testing is the process of systematically experimenting with an object (the SUT = System Under Test) in order to establish its quality, where quality means the degree of accordance to the intention or specification.
 This module will cover various test scenarios; practical exercises will allow the students to gain hands-on experience.